Floaty cell-shaded FPS with RPG elements

 Floaty gunplay

 Recoil doesn't really affect precision if you're zoomed in but does when ADS, meaning that an optical zoom pistol that does 10 damage performs better than an ADS combat rifle that does 25 damage.
-On paper and in theory it should be the reverse but what that means in practice is that you'll spend up to a minute trying to take down one guy if you're using an ADS weapon while his comrades chip away your health.
+On paper and in theory it should be the reverse, but what that means in practice is that you'll spend up to a minute trying to take down one guy if you're using an ADS weapon while his comrades chip away at your health.

 My trusty pistol